belav/csharpier/README.md

   <directory>    A path to a directory containing files to format.
 If a path is not specified the current directory is used

 Options:
-  -v, --validate    Compare syntax tree of formatted file to original file to validate changes.
+  -f, --fast    Skip comparing syntax tree of formatted file to original file to validate changes.
   --version         Show version information
   -?, -h, --help    Show help and usage information